fwiptables/fwiptables/README.txt

     resolveip: Resolve one host and viceversa
        geo-ip: Locate a one host or ip

+#####         [Auth sudo]

+    auth-sudo: Permit sudo fwiptables to other choosed users
+  remove-sudo: Remove sudo fwiptables to other choosed users
+    list-sudo: List sudo fwiptables to other choosed users

 #####         [Version]

       version: Info version program from fwiptables